 The ages listed are general guidelines.
 Children will not be moved on birthday dates.
 Children may be moved earlier or later than these ages based on social, emotional, and cognitive stages.
 It is most likely to see these “Move Ups” throughout the year in the Infant and Toddler Programs.
 “Move Ups” from the Toddler Programs to the Pre-School and Pre- K Programs are usually done at the beginning of the academic year but could occur during through our the year.

-Our program runs from September through June.
-We offer full-time and part-time enrollments.
+We offer full-time and part-time enrollments and accept enrollments throughout the year.
 Choose from 2, 3, 4, or 5 days.
 Half-day programs run 9-11:30 am.

 Children go outside every day; weather permitting.
 Our preschool ratio is 1:6.
 Our Pre-K ratio is 1:10.